shrep16/LFPA-Pass/README.md

 *Directions for writing test cases* :
 1. Make sure you include the header file -myHeader.h
+2. Define TYPE1 and TYPE2 accordingly in the test cases
-2. Refer *lfpaTestSuite/test5.cpp* and *lfpaTestSuite/test6.cpp* for writing tests
+3. Refer *lfpaTestSuite/test5.cpp* and *lfpaTestSuite/test6.cpp* for writing tests

 *Test Cases* :
 1. (PTABen4Intra)adapting test cases from PTABen - https://github.com/SVF-tools/Test-Suite
 2. (lfpaTestSuite) some test cases for intra-procedural

+Have a look at the :

 Presentation: https://docs.google.com/presentation/d/1Lu--EV4rWhoLj0a8NTK8L5s_gl4O3FP_oCqhd9qSmA0/edit?usp=sharing